ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 These tools and techniques, along with diligent code review and testing, are integral to maintaining the quality and functionality of software, ensuring a robust and reliable user experience.

+## How Do Errors and Bugs Affect Software?
+Errors and bugs can have a big impact:

+- **User Experience:** Errors and bugs can make software frustrating to use, like a toy that keeps breaking.
+This can make people not want to use the software.

+- **Security:** Security bugs can make your personal information vulnerable, just like leaving the door to your house wide open.

+- **Performance:** Performance bugs can slow down your computer or phone, making it feel sluggish and slow.